nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ![Contact form](./img/user-guide-s18.png)

-The user can select one of five form types that best matches the subject of his message:
+The user can select one of five form types that best matches the subject of their message:

- - **Contact** – generic request form
+ - **Contact** - generic request form
- - **Access request** – for requests related to new account creation or role assignment
+ - **Access request** - for requests related to new account creation or role assignment
- - **Issue report** – for reporting any encountered issues with the Portal or deployed application instances
+ - **Issue report** - for reporting any encountered issues with the Portal or deployed application instances
- - **New domain request** – for requests related to new domain creation
+ - **New domain request** - for requests related to new domain creation
- - **Enhancement or new application request** – for placing suggestions of enhancements, new features or integration of new applications
+ - **Enhancement or new application request** - for placing suggestions of enhancements, new features or integration of new applications

 !!! info "Form Fields"
     Each type of form contains a different set of mandatory fields to be populated to best describe the subject of the message